CSU Wheat Entomology Program

 Our Lab

-Our lab studies the wheat stem sawfly (Cephus cinctus Norton), which causes extensive damage to wheat crops in Colorado and the northern Great Plains region.
+Our lab studies the wheat stem sawfly (Cephus cinctus Norton, WSS), which causes extensive damage to wheat crops in Colorado and the northern Great Plains region.
 Adult sawflies lay their eggs within wheat stems.
 The larvae then feed on the plants from the inside.
 This leads to reductions in head size and stem cutting, causing yield losses for farmers.

 We work alongside wheat breeding specialists, industry experts, and Colorado growers to pursue methods for minimizing the damages this pest causes.
 This website will be periodically updated to reflect our current research projects.